kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

     }
     ```

     > NOTE: Discuss the `WebDriverWait` object and how it is the recommended method for observability into the virtual DOM.
+TODO:  Add some discussion topics for this.....

 #### Additions to HomePage Page Object